 The eyes capture you first – wide, intense and full of curiosity.
-Madagascar’s enchanting lemurs are the world’s fourth-largest island’s most celebrated residents.
+Madagascar, the world fourth-largest island, is home to the enchanting lemurs which are the island’s most celebrated residents.

 Ring-tailed, Indri, Western fat-tailed dwarf and red ruffled are just a few of the members this remarkable primate family.
 There are dozens of species and subspecies found only here; the exact number varies widely among experts.
 Their home encompasses some 5,000 kilometers/3,107 miles of coastline and 220 small islands.
 Its varied landscapes range from the mountainous highlands with red lateritic soil and terraced rice fields; to the rainforest of the Eastern slope; to the semi-arid savannah and the canyons of the south; and the idyllic and still wild beaches.
 This is also the only place you will find seven of the world’s nine species of the baobab trees.

 Indeed, the country is home to five percent of the world’s species.
 In addition to lemurs, the country boasts an astonishing diversity in flora and fauna that includes an incredible 208 species of tiger beetles alone, with 206 being endemic!
 Some 12,000 to 14,000 plant species have been identified, 85% of which are endemic.
 About 17 national parks and reserves that allow for close up exploring of the wildlife and flora.
 Berenty National Park on the southern end of the island is known for its tame ring-tailed lemurs and sifakas, while Andasibe-Mantadia has Indri lemurs that sing songs bizarrely similar to those of a whale.